raphaelleroffo/raphaelleroffo.github.io/_posts/2022-01-23-advanced-tutorial4.md

 ### 3.2 Activate your API Key

 Now, click on the Configuration button.
-You may get a pop-up message about a master password, you can ignore that and click cancel.
-You should then get this window.
+You may get a pop-up message about a master password; set a password and remember it as it may be asked to you from time to time.
+Next, you should then get this window.
 In order for TravelTime to function properly, you need to connect to their database using their API.
 Click on `Get a free API Key` and you will be taken to [this page](https://docs.traveltime.com/qgis/sign-up) to register.

 <img src="../../../../docs/assets/images/adv4-3.png" width="800">